 Starting to understand differences in sizes, such as big, large, small, little

 Comprehending “yours” and “mine,” as well as turn taking: “my turn” and “your turn”

-Understanding verbs and identifying them in pictures, such as jump, run, throw
+Understanding verbs such as jump, run, throw

 Listening to books and stories for longer periods of time, as well as pointing to objects of interest while listening to the reader